blues/app-accelerators/66-remote-apiary-hive-health-monitor/README.md

 </Note>

 This project is a solar-powered hive monitor that turns each hive into a [remotely-monitored asset](https://blues.com/solutions-remote-monitoring/) — tracking hive weight and brood-box climate every 15 minutes, capturing a brief acoustic snapshot of the colony once per day, and reporting it all without grid power and without a truck roll every time the data looks wrong.
-A single [Notecard for Skylo](https://shop.blues.com/products/notecard-for-skylo?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) carries cellular, WiFi, and Skylo satellite radios on one module and fails over between them automatically, so the same hardware and firmware reach Notehub from an orchard with cell coverage or a meadow beyond any tower.
+A single [Notecard for Skylo](https://shop.blues.com/products/notecard-for-skylo?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) carries cellular, WiFi, and Skylo satellite radios on one module and fails over between them automatically, so the same hardware and firmware reach the [Blues Notehub](https://blues.com/notehub/) cloud service from an orchard with cell coverage or a meadow beyond any tower.

 ## 1. Project Overview